jordanhannah/syndication/OPDQs.md

 Enhanced Workflow with Two-Way QR Exchange

-Phase 1: Setup (Patient → Doctor)

-1. Patient's tablet scans QR code from doctor's computer
-2. QR contains:

-   - Questionnaire definition (questions, options, validation rules)
-   - Doctor's public encryption key
-   - Session identifier
-   - Clinic/doctor metadata

-Phase 2: Completion (Patient → Doctor)

-3. Patient answers questionnaire on tablet
-4. Responses encrypted using doctor's public key
-5. Patient's tablet generates animated QR sequence with encrypted responses (BC-UR format)
+1. Doctor Selects Questionnaire: On the desktop app, the doctor chooses a questionnaire template.

+2. Doctor animated QR Code Generation: The app generates a session, including a new public/private key pair.
+It then creates QR codes containing the questionnaire structure, the doctor's public key, and a unique session ID.

+3. Patient Scans & Fills: The patient scans this QR code with their tablet, which loads the questionnaire.
+They then fill out their answers directly on the tablet.

+4. On-Device Encryption: The patient's tablet generates a random, one-time AES key and uses it to encrypt the questionnaire responses.
+It then encrypts that AES key using the doctor's public key (from step 2).

+5. Animated QR Code Generation: The encrypted responses and the encrypted AES key are combined and encoded into a series of animated QR codes for transmission.

-6. Doctor's computer scans animated QR sequence and decrypts with private key
+6. Doctor Scans Responses: The doctor's computer scans the animated QR codes from the patient's tablet.

+7. Decryption and Viewing: The doctor's app uses its corresponding private key to decrypt the AES key, and then uses that AES key to decrypt and securely view the patient's answers.

 HIPAA Benefits: